altwajre/hello-akka/resources/docs/03-actors/05-routing/README.md

 }
 ```
 - We create a `Router` and specify that it should use `RoundRobinRoutingLogic` when routing the messages to the routees.

-### The routing logic shipped with Akka are:
-- `akka.routing.RoundRobinRoutingLogic`
-- `akka.routing.RandomRoutingLogic`
-- `akka.routing.SmallestMailboxRoutingLogic`
-- `akka.routing.BroadcastRoutingLogic`
-- `akka.routing.ScatterGatherFirstCompletedRoutingLogic`
-- `akka.routing.TailChoppingRoutingLogic`
-- `akka.routing.ConsistentHashingRoutingLogic`

-* We create the routees as ordinary child actors wrapped in ActorRefRoutee.
-We watch the routees to be able to replace them if they are terminated.
+- We create the routees as ordinary child actors wrapped in `ActorRefRoutee`.
+- We watch the routees to be able to replace them if they are terminated.

-Sending messages via the router is done with the route method, as is done for the Work messages in the example above.
+- Sending messages via the router is done with the `route` method, as is done for the `Work` messages in the example above.

-The Router is immutable and the RoutingLogic is thread safe; meaning that they can also be used outside of actors.
+- The `Router` is immutable and the `RoutingLogic` is thread safe.
+- Meaning that they can also be used outside of actors.

+#### Note
+- In general, any message sent to a router will be sent onwards to its routees.
+- But there is one exception:
+    - The special [Broadcast Messages](#broadcast-messages) will send to all of a router’s routees.
+    - However, do not use _Broadcast Messages_ when you use `BalancingPool` for routees as described in [Specially Handled Messages](#specially-handled-messages).

 # A Router Actor